Welcome to CSSD’s Traditional School Counselor Resource Page

 At The Charter School of San Diego, there are many UC a-g courses available.
-These courses can be identified by looking through a CSSD Student-Parent Guide 2015-2016 (coming soon!) or talking with a CSSD teacher or counselor.
+These courses can be identified by looking through a CSSD Student-Parent Handbook 2016-2017 or talking with a CSSD teacher or counselor.

 To learn more about the requirements, visit the University of California website for more information.